FWolfe/Zomboid-Modding-Guide/README.md

     Base
 }
 ```
-*Note: when loading mods scipts, PZ will log a warning to the console if you do not import Base.
+*Note: when loading mods scripts, PZ will log a warning to the console if you do not import Base.
 This warning can be ignored if not-importing was intentional.*

 ### The item block